 Although the units are easy to put together, do read the assembly instructions before you start work as you'll be more familiar with the task in hand.

-* Match each assembled cabinet to the corresponding door by sticking on masking tape and
+- Match each assembled cabinet to the corresponding door by sticking on masking tape and then numbering

 Installing wall cabinets Work methodically, starting with a corner cabinet and working out in both directions.
 Make sure someone is there to assist you and steady the cabinets while you check levels and fixings.